Gabriel-xyz/SKALE-Physics/README.md

 - Body pushing another
 - Body imparting force onto a body it collides with
 - Collide World Bounds (Can't leave bounds of "the world")
+- "Wall Sliding"

 In my tests it outperformed every existing javascript physics engine by far, including box2d3-wasm.
-It outperforms matterjs by far in speed.
+It outperforms matterjs by far.
 Those libraries are designed for realistic physics simulation.
 They are not "Arcade Physics" "for Games".
 It outperforms Phaser Arcade Physics by far.

 This library can run on server or browser but it runs immensely faster on server because I designed it for my multiplayer game.

+This library is kind of like if you wanted 2D RPG movement then one day decided you need some physics too.